Ridged Slipper Limpet Shell, Crepidula striolata

 Ridged Slipper Limpet Shell, Crepidula striolata.
 Shell collected off the beach in Cabo San Lucas, Baja California Sur, August 2020.
 Size: 4.3 cm (1.7 inches) x 2.8 cm (1.2 inches).

-The Ridged Slipper Limpet, Crepidula striolata (Menke, 1851), is a gastropod mollusk that is a member of the Calyptraeidae Family of Cup-and-Saucer and Slipper Limpets.
-TheĀ shells have an oval profile with a fairly low apex, a large shelf and covers about one half the shells interior and the exterior has a smooth texture however a small number of the shells are sculpted with low radial ribs.
-The exterior of the shells are white in color; some individuals have brown around the apex or on the ribs; the interior shiny white.
-Live shells have a yellow brown periostracum.
-The Ridged Slipper Limpet Shell reach a maximum of 5.0 cm (2.0 inches) in length and 3.3 cm (1.3 inches) in height.
+Description: Ridged Slipper Limpet Shells have an irregular ovate outline and a low profile.
+The apex overhangs the shell’s margin.
+A large shelf covers about one-half the shell’s interior.
+The exterior usually has a smooth texture however some specimens are sculpted with low radial ribs.
+The exterior is white in color with brown around the apex, and sometimes on the ribs.
+The interior is shiny white, often with brown around the margin.
+These shells have a shaggy yellow-brown periostracum.
+Ridged Slipper Limpet Shells reach a maximum of 5.0 cm (2.0 inches) in length and 3.3 cm (1.3 inches) in height.